zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 16
-In this example, you can apply filtering by `Location` tag with empty value and grouping by status (enabled, disabled).
+In this example, you can apply filtering by the `Location` tag with an empty value and grouping by status (enabled, disabled).
-In this example, status was transformed from digit value to verbose value and then used in `keyed_groups` for grouping by verbose statuses.
+In the example, the status was transformed from a digit value to a verbose value and then used in `keyed_groups` for grouping by verbose statuses.

 ```yaml
 ---